davidchesnut/sp-dev-docs/docs/sp-add-ins/work-with-external-data-in-sharepoint-2013.md

+> [!NOTE]
- **Note**  The SharePoint cross-domain library can also be used in the other direction; that is, JavaScript on remote web pages can use it to access data from SharePoint.
+> The SharePoint cross-domain library can also be used in the other direction; that is, JavaScript on remote web pages can use it to access data from SharePoint.
 For more information about this use of the library, see  [Creating SharePoint Add-ins that use the cross-domain library](creating-sharepoint-add-ins-that-use-the-cross-domain-library.md).